phasebash/jsdoc3-maven-plugin/README.md

 plugin will bind to the _site_ phase, though this is configurable as with any other Maven plugin with goals.

 ## Getting Started ##
 The following examples enumerate the most common POM configurations for the jsdoc3-maven-plugin.
-Please note, this plugin will soon be available in Sonatype.
+This plugin is made available through [Sonatype](http://www.sonatype.org/) and is synchronized with the central Maven repository.

 ### Example POM: Recurse subdirectories only ##
     <plugin>
         <groupId>com.github.phasebash</groupId>
         <artifactId>jsdoc3-maven-plugin</artifactId>
-        <version>${jsdoc3-maven-plugin.version}</version>
+        <version>1.0.2</version>
         <configuration>
             <recursive>true</recursive>
             <directoryRoots>